John McTiernan

-John Campbell McTiernan Jr. (born January 8, 1951) is an American filmmaker.
-He is best known for his action films, especially Predator (1987), Die Hard (1988), and The Hunt for Red October (1990).
-His later well-known films include the action-comedy-fantasy film Last Action Hero (1993), the action film sequel Die Hard with a Vengeance (1995), the heist-film remake The Thomas Crown Affair (1999), and The 13th Warrior (1999).
-His last completed feature film was the mystery-thriller Basic, released in 2003.
+John Campbell McTiernan Jr. (born January 8, 1951) is an American former filmmaker best known for his action films.
+His work as director includes Predator (1987), Die Hard (1988), and The Hunt for Red October (1990).

-He pleaded guilty to perjury and lying to an FBI investigator in regard to his hiring of the private investigator Anthony Pellicano in late 2000 to illegally wiretap the phone calls of two people, one of whom was Charles Roven, a co-producer of his action film remake Rollerball (2002).
+McTiernan pleaded guilty in 2006 to lying to an FBI investigator; the judgment was vacated, after which he pleaded guilty in 2007 to the original charge and an additional charge of perjury, in regard to his hiring of the private investigator Anthony Pellicano in late 2000 to illegally wiretap the phone calls of two people, one of whom was Charles Roven, a co-producer of his action film remake Rollerball (2002).
 He was incarcerated in federal prison from April 2013 to February 2014.
 During his imprisonment, he filed for bankruptcy amidst foreclosure proceedings for his large ranch residence.
+He did not return to directing feature films after his run of failed films, his time dealing with the courts, and serving his prison sentence; in 2017, he directed an advertisement for the video game Tom Clancy's Ghost Recon Wildlands.

 Early life and education

 McTiernan was born in Albany, New York, the son of Myra and John Campbell McTiernan Sr., a lawyer and actor.
+He is of Irish and English ancestry; personal research revealed that his paternal ancestors emigrated to America during the Great Famine, while on his mother's side he is descended from Mayflower passengers.
 He attended the Juilliard School before graduating with a Master of Fine Arts from the AFI Conservatory in 1975.
+John McTiernan is an alum from SUNY Old Westbury.

 Career

-Early career
+1980s

-In 1986, he wrote and directed his first feature film, Nomads, starring Pierce Brosnan (Brosnan's first lead role in a film).
-It was not well received by critics, receiving only one positive review out of eight according to the review aggregator site Rotten Tomatoes.
+In 1986, McTiernan wrote and directed his first feature film, Nomads, starring Pierce Brosnan (Brosnan's first lead role in a film).
+It was not well received by critics, receiving 36% on the review aggregator site Rotten Tomatoes.
 Roger Ebert of the Chicago Sun-Times rated it 1.5 stars out of four and said that even if viewers cared about the characters, the film is too confusing to understand.
 Variety wrote, "Nomads avoids the more obvious ripped-guts devices in favor of dramatic visual scares. [...]
 In fact, everything seems to come naturally in a tale that even has the supernatural ring true."
 Walter Goodman of The New York Times called the Innuat "as menacing as the chorus from West Side Story".
 In his memoir, Total Recall, Arnold Schwarzenegger said he was so impressed by the film's tense atmosphere made with a low budget that he hired McTiernan to direct Predator.